ABHISHEKgauti25/ChatPDF_RAG_Gemini/README.md

 ## Usage

-You can use the deployed version of the application at [ChatPDF RAG Gemini](https://rag-chatpdf.streamlit.app/).
+You can use the deployed version of the application at [ChatPDF](https://rag-chatpdf.streamlit.app/).

 ## Contributing